Merck CEO pulls out of Trump panel, demands rejection of bigotry

 The U.S. Justice Department was pressing its own federal investigation of the incident as a hate crime.

-The Charlottesville disturbances prompted vigils and protests from Miami to Seattle on Sunday, including some targeting other Confederate statues.
+The violence prompted vigils and protests from Miami to Seattle on Sunday, including some targeting other Confederate statues.
 Such monuments have periodically been flashpoints in the United States, viewed by many Americans as symbols of racism because of the Confederate defense of slavery in the Civil War.

 In Atlanta, protesters spray-painted a statue of a Confederate soldier, and in Seattle, three people were arrested in a confrontation between protesters supporting Trump and counter-protesters, local media reported.